 - No agentic autonomy or self-remediation capabilities claimed.

-- Advanced analytics depend on wider Redwood platform stack, potentially requiring additional licensing.
+- Advanced analytics relies on a broader Redwood platform stack, which may require additional licensing.

 - Limited conversational interface compared to dedicated natural language assistants.